Marchhu36/snQTL/README.md

 We propose spectral test statistics for above test, based on tensor/matrix decomposition.
 Permutation procedure is used to obtain the empirical p-value.

-snQTL takes a list of expression data divided by genotype as input. snQTL outputs the empirical p-value for above test and associated decomposition components, which indicate the gene contribution to the co-expression network changes and compose the joint differential network.
+snQTL takes a list of expression data divided by genotype (or other factors, e.g., location, treatment) as input. snQTL outputs the empirical p-value for above test and associated decomposition components, which indicate the gene contribution to the co-expression network changes and compose the joint differential network.

 ## Installation